Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

          would not unrevoke any previously revoked certificates.

-   2. If the corresponding search key is in the Past Authenticated Search Keys list but not in the Sequenced Search Keys list, clients:
+   2. If the corresponding search key is in the Past Authenticated Search Keys list but not in the Sequenced Search Keys list:
       1. Verify that `SubtreeInclusionProof.size` is greater than or equal to the retained size of the Certificate Subtree.
       2. Verify that `SubtreeInclusionProof.{first_valid, invalid_entries}`